-The doctor will diagnose ringworm by looking at the rash.
-The doctor may also scrape a few scales from the infected area and send it to the lab for examination under a microscope.
+The doctor will diagnose ringworm based on the child’s health history and by looking at the rash.
+A few scales from the infected area may be scraped and sent to the lab for more testing.

 - Wash and dry your hands.

-- Dry the rash completely with a paper towel or cloth towel.
+- Dry the rash completely with a paper towel or clean cloth towel.
 Do not touch this towel to healthy skin.
-(A cloth towel must be washed before using it again.)
+(A cloth towel must be washed before it is used again.)

 - Wash and dry your hands well.

 The fungus grows well on warm, dark, moist areas of the body.
-To prevent ringworm:
+To prevent ringworm from spreading to others:

-- Wash your hands well if you touch a ringworm rash or the hands of someone who has ringworm.
+- Wash hands well and right away if a ringworm rash is touched.

 - Wear clean clothes, socks and underwear every day and do not share clothes or personal items (brushes, combs, barrettes) with others (Picture 2).